JonyanDunh/JonyanDunh/README.md

 - 🌱 I’m currently learning the field of deep learning,such as GAN,DRL,NPL and CV..

-- ❓ Ask me about anything related to DeginX stack and related technologies

 - ⚡ Fun fact: I spend most of my time copy-pasting